hudson-and-thames/arbitrage_research/CONTRIBUTING.md

 Please follow these steps to contribute:

 1. **Fork the Repository**
-   - Go to the GitHub page of Hudson and Thames Arbitrage Research and click the "Fork" button at the top right corner.
+   - Go to the GitHub page of Hudson and Thames ArbitrageResearch and click the "Fork" button at the top right corner.

 2. **Clone Your Fork**
    - After forking, clone the repository to your local machine to start working on your notebook: